web64/laravel-nlp/README.md

  If you want to use Opencalais, get a token by registering [here](http://www.opencalais.com/) and read their [terms of service](http://www.opencalais.com/open-calais-terms-of-service/)

 ## Configuration
-Add 'NLPSERVER_URL' to your .env file to specify the location of where the NLP Server is running.
+Add `NLPSERVER_URL` to your `.env` file to specify the location of where the NLP Server is running.
 If you want to use [CoreNLP](https://stanfordnlp.github.io/CoreNLP/download.html) or [Opencalais](http://www.opencalais.com/) also fill inn those details in .env.

 Alternatively, update the nlp.php configuration file.